Where Would You Love to Meditate?

 If you’re looking to tweak your routine a bit, rooftops, patios and balconies are great alternatives to your indoor meditation space.
 When safe and accessible, rooftops especially are prime spots for sitting.
 Just climb up, settle in and bask in the morning sun as you practice some silent meditation.
 This not only creates a sense of calmness and tranquility, it also boosts your intake of vitamin D. Make sure you take along some water and a meditation mat and cushion.
 Choose a Guided Meditation from the Mindworks App and settle in.
 You can also meditate on your rooftop at night and enjoy the sense of peace as the world continues in its incessant busy-ness below.

 There you have it, 5 great places for meditation.
 There’s surely one that works for you, and you can alternate as the spirit guides you!
+Think also about what time is best to meditate (hint: mornings are ideal).
 For extra inspiration, instructions and ideas, get the Mindworks App.
 Meditating should be enjoyable, wherever you choose to sit!